Improvement and generalization of ABCD method with Bayesian inference: A -inspired toy problem

 This toy problem is meant to showcase the power of Bayesian inference.
 There is a higher dimensionality than what is allowed in the standard ABCD, at the expense of additional modelling in specifying the mass and score parametric forms.
 One could worry as well about overparameterizing the problem.
 However, the assumption of conditional independence between $b$-tag scores and di-jet masses and the fact that the score pdfs are shared among the processes mitigate this risk.
 The former assumption is consistent with the ABCD method as detailed in Section~\ref{sec:prob_models} while the latter means that each class has the same two available score distributions but uses them differently depending on its jet composition.
 This composition is not inferred but fixed a priori when deciding which processes are assumed to be present and corresponds to specifying the model appropriately.

 For this toy problem, we assume that the model is correctly specified.
 That is, that the data follows the model with a specific choice of parameters.
 Although this will not be a realistic assumption if dealing with physical measurements, this allows us to perform a closure test and more importantly a demonstration of the power of the method.
-We thus can generate pseudo-data according to a specific choice of parameters of the model and perform Variational Inference (VI)~\cite{VI} in said pseudo-data to obtain the Maximum a Posteriori (MAP) parameters of the model.
-A detailed description of the VI algorithm can be found in Ref.~\cite{VI2}.
-VI is a useful technique that has been implemented in dedicated software such as {\tt pyro}~\cite{pyro}.
-We leave a full posterior estimation for future work and consider here just point estimates.
+We thus can generate pseudo-data according to a specific choice of parameters of the model and perform Variational Inference (VI)~\cite{VI} with {\tt pyro}~\cite{pyro} in said pseudo-data to obtain the Maximum a Posteriori (MAP) parameters of the model.
+VI learns the MAP parameters by approximating the posterior with a mean field function $q({\bf \theta},{\bf Z})=\delta({\bf \theta}-{\bf \theta}_{\mbox{MAP}})q({\bf Z}|{\bf \theta})$, where ${\bf Z}$ is the set of all hidden latent variables such as class and jet-type assignment.
+The ${\bf \theta}_{\mbox{MAP}}$ values are obtained by maximizing the Evidence Lower Bound (ELBO) between the posterior proxy $q$ and the joint distribution $p({\bf X},{\bf \theta},{\bf Z})$, which is equivalent to minimizing the Kullback-Leibler divergence between the true posterior and its approximation.
+When VI is used in this manner, it yields similar results to a global fit with the prior acting as a regulator.
+However, VI can be used with more general approximation functions that retain the probabilistic nature of the posterior, see e.g.~\cite{4tops}.
+We leave this full posterior estimation for future work and consider here just point estimates.
 This is both numerically easier but also enough if our main goal is to compare directly with the ABCD method.
 However, one should keep in mind that computing point estimates instead of posterior distributions undersells the power of Bayesian techniques.

 We detail the probabilistic model in Section~\ref{subsec:toy_model} and the results from our Maximum a Posteriori (MAP) parameter inference in Section~\ref{subsec:results}.